Dimensional fact model: Basic concepts

 A measure is a numerical property of a fact that describes a quantitative attribute that is relevant to analysis.
 For example, each sale is measured by the number of units sold, the unit price, and the total receipts.

 A dimension is a property, with a finite domain, that describes an analysis coordinate of the fact.
 A fact generally has multiple dimensions that define its minimum representation granularity.
-Typical dimensions for the sales fact are products, stores, and dates; in which case, the basic information that can be represented is product sales in one store in one day.
+Typical dimensions for the sales fact are product, store, and date; in which case, the basic information that can be represented is "product sales in one store in one day".

 A fact is represented by a box that displays the fact name along with the measure names.
 Small circles represent the dimensions, which are linked to the fact by straight lines (see Figure 1).

 A dimensional attribute is a property, with a finite domain, of a dimension.
 Like dimensions, a dimensional attribute is represented by a circle.
 For instance, a product may be described by its type, category, and brand; a customer may be represented by city and nation.
 The relationships among the dimensional attributes are expressed by hierarchies.

 A hierarchy is a directed tree whose nodes are dimensional attributes and whose arcs model many-to-one associations between dimensional attribute pairs.
 A hierarchy includes a dimension, positioned at the tree's root, and all of the dimensional attributes that describe it.
 Arcs are graphically represented by straight lines that connect dimensional attributes.
 Hierarchies define the way elemental business events can be selected and aggregated for decision-making processes.